 Q. In your opinion, was Speedishuttle’s staffing of greeters appropriate based upon the number of incoming flights?

-A. I have not done a thorough analysis of the timing of arrivals, but based on my review our records.
-I show we had 31 flights to greet in the three hours from 9:00 a.m. to noon that day.
+A. I have not done a thorough analysis of the timing of arrivals, but based on my review of our records, I show we had 31 flights to greet in the three hours from 9:00 a.m. to noon that day.
 That’s 10 flights per hour with three greeters each handling roughly 3 flights per hour.
 I think that sounds perfectly reasonable.

 Q. But on the day Mr. DeLeo investigated, didn’t his staff end up greeting a majority of their guests?